Esitty/fuel_sales_logistics_dashboard/README.md

 - Making deliberate design decisions and being able to explain the reasoning behind them
 - Translating operational data into business-ready insights for both sales and logistics audiences
 - Building interactive dashboards that allow non-technical users to explore data independently
-- Identifying where operational inefficiency creates financial cost — not just describing what the data shows
+- Identifying where operational inefficiency creates financial cost, not just describing what the data shows

 ---